-When it comes to dealing with a missing or irreparable tooth, nothing comes close to a dental implant.
-Predictable, reliable, and long-lived, they’re the closest thing to a real tooth you could hope to get.
+When a person loses a tooth the best solution is dental implants Tijuana.
+Predictable, reliable, and long-lived, they’re the closest thing to a real tooth a person can get.
 Whatever metric you judge them on, be it aesthetics, functionality, or even overall health benefits, dental implants are the gold standard.

 What Are Dental Implants?